Introduction

 • Gabion/Porous dams:

-• Galvanized wire mesh boxes filled with stones which are built across slopes and gullies.
+• Galvanized wire mesh boxes filled with stones, built across slopes and gullies to reduce erosion.

-• Dams – barriers built across a river/waterway to hold and store water.
-It reduces speed of runoff.
+• Dams are barriers built across rivers or waterways to hold and store water, reducing runoff speed.

-• Reservoirs – these are large storage tanks.
+• Reservoirs are large storage tanks for water.

-heaps of soil to reduce the speed of water,
+• Ridging – heaps of soil constructed to reduce the speed of water and retain it for some time.

 Water Harvesting Methods

-• Water harvesting and storage should be done during the rainy seasons to avoid wastage.
+• Water harvesting and storage should be done during the rainy seasons to avoid wastage and ensure availability during dry periods.

 This should be done using the following methods:

-• Rock catchment – water is harvested by constructing a barrier on the lower side of a large impervious rock to trap surface runoff from the rock.
+• Rock catchment – harvesting water by constructing a barrier on the lower side of a large impervious rock to trap surface runoff.

-• Dam – a barrier constructed across a river or a dry valley so that it can hold water.
+• Dam – a barrier constructed across a river or dry valley to hold water.

-• Weirs barriers constructed across a river or a stream to raise the water level and still allow water to flow over it.
+• Weirs – barriers constructed across rivers or streams to raise the water level while allowing water to flow over them.

-• Ponds – water retention excavationsmade to hold excess surface water.
+• Ponds – excavations made to hold excess surface water.

-• Retention ditches/level terraces.-These are terraces constructed with blocked ends to retain water.
+• Retention ditches/level terraces – terraces constructed with blocked ends to retain water.

 Micro-Catchments

-• A system of harvesting limited rainfall and storing the water in the ground for use by the planted crops.
+• A system of harvesting limited rainfall and storing water in the ground for use by planted crops.

-• Are built with soil from the excavated planting holes to direct runoff water towards the basin area around the base of each plant
+• V-shaped bunds measuring 25 cm, built with soil from excavated planting holes to direct runoff water towards the basin area around each plant.

-• Formed around the growing plant to hold water around the plant.
+• Formed around growing plants to hold water near the roots.

-• Trapezoidal shaped bunds, which enclose a large area where the crops are grown.
+• Trapezoidal-shaped bunds enclosing a large area where crops are grown.

-• These are furrows made along the contours between the rows of crops where agroforestry trees are intercropped with annual crops.
+• Furrows made along contours between rows of crops where agroforestry trees are intercropped with annual crops.

-• These are extra large planting holes made and filled with dry plant materials before filling in with soil.
+• Extra-large planting holes filled with dry plant materials before filling with soil to improve water retention.

 Use of Micro-Catchments

-• Slow down the speed of surface runoff.
+• Slow down the speed of surface runoff, reducing erosion.

-• Used during landscaping of the compound, parks and roadside nest areas.
+• Used in landscaping of compounds, parks, and roadside nesting areas.

-• Reclamation of land for food crop in dry areas.
+• Assist in reclamation of land for food crops in dry areas.

 subscriber